Chart Color Schemes

 Gillen was found to be more culturally diverse than the vast majority of local markets in Australia, upon assessment of a range of language and cultural background related metrics

-Gillen's population showed high diversity, with 30.6% born overseas and 29.1% speaking languages other than English at home.
-Christianity was the predominant religion in Gillen, comprising 44.5%.
-The 'Other' category had a higher representation in Gillen at 2.8%, compared to 2.1% regionally.
+Gillen's population was found to be more culturally diverse than most local markets, with 30.6% born overseas and 29.1% speaking a language other than English at home.
+Christianity was the predominant religion in Gillen, comprising 44.5% of its population.
+However, the category 'Other' showed an overrepresentation in Gillen, making up 2.8% compared to 5.2% across the rest of Northern Territory.

 Frequently Asked Questions - Diversity